Challenges that turn campaigns into journeys

 Festivals, launches, sports seasons, retail peaks.

-Industry-by-industry working campaign patterns.
+Industry-by-industry working engagement patterns.

 Healthy ranges and what to do when each one slips.